 OK!
 But let’s make this quick.
 We’re running out of space for this blog.
 Let’s do this lightning round-style.

-It’s a digital test, so will the tablet’s computer-brain spit my score out as soon as I finish the test?
+It’s a digital version of the test, so will the tablet’s computer-brain spit my score out as soon as I finish the test?

-Will the exam be adaptive like the GMAT or GRE, in that the difficulty of the questions will change based on your performance?
+Will the actual LSAT exam be adaptive like the GMAT or GRE, in that the difficulty of the questions will change based on your performance?

 Nope!
 In fact we could save a lot of time if I could just say …